anicholakos/complete_fxos_tutorial/source/episode04.rst

   point in time, you can login to your marketplace account, go to Settings and then My Submissions.
 You should see the list of your applications.
-A sample screenshot is shown below for the Zipcodes App and you will notice that it shows that it is under Review.
+A sample screenshot is shown below for the Zipcodes App and you will notice that it shows that it is under review.
 The nice thing is that it tells you the current queue status and expected time to complete the review.

 With this, we come to the of this episode.
 Hope you have enjoyed it.